vyapp/vy/BOOK.md

 ### Stop at the next breakpoint

-In order to stop at the next breakpoint, press
+In order to stop at the next breakpoint, press:

     <Key-c>